dnybodan/digital-systems/vhdl/ReadMe.md

-WARNING: [Synth 8-7080] Parallel synthesis criteria is not met Not an important warning to the design of the digital system **Timing**:
+WARNING: [Synth 8-7080] Parallel synthesis criteria is not met Not an important warning to the design of the digital system

+**Timing**:

 WNS: 3.938ns

+**Discussion**:

+I think that vhdl is a little more verbose and requires some uneccessary characters.
+I think that it could use an update potentially.
+That said its more explicit and avoids some of the confusion of verilog.
+I didn't love coding in VHDL but it wasn't all bad.